metrics-js/process/README.md

 ### CPU total

-The CPU total collector emit a metric with the user and system CPU time usage of the current process.
+The CPU total collector emits a metric with the user and system CPU time usage of the current process.
 Values are in seconds.

 Metric I: